 Cultural Shift: Organisations may need to undergo a cultural shift to embrace new deployment practices and frameworks.
 This shift can be met with resistance and challenges.

-Skill Gaps:

-Some organizations may lack the necessary skills and expertise in deployment management, which can hinder successful implementation.
-To overcome these challenges, organizations need careful planning, strong leadership, effective change management, and a commitment to continuous improvement.
-They should also consider external guidance or consulting when implementing complex deployment management frameworks.
+Skill Gaps: Some organisations may lack the necessary skills and expertise in deployment management, which can hinder successful implementation.

 Vendor and Supplier Management: Coordinating deployments involving multiple vendors or suppliers can be complex and requires effective vendor management.